pkuqiwang/alphafold/README.md

-# Run AlphaFold on AWS Deep Learning EC2
+# Running AlphaFold v2.0 on Amazon EC2

-After the publication of the [Nature Article](https://www.nature.com/articles/s41586-021-03819-2) and open source of [AlphaFold v2.0](https://deepmind.com/research/case-studies/alphafold) on [github](https://github.com/deepmind/alphafold), there has been tremendous interest in the scientific community to try Deepmind's AlphaFold v2.0 implementation out first hand.
-With the easy access to compute resources on AWS with NVidia GPUs, it is one of easiest and fastest ways to get AlphaFold v2.0 running and try things out yourself.
+After the publication of the [Nature Article](https://www.nature.com/articles/s41586-021-03819-2) and open source of [AlphaFold v2.0](https://deepmind.com/research/case-studies/alphafold) on [github](https://github.com/deepmind/alphafold) (will refer it as AlphaFold below), there has been tremendous interest in the scientific community to try Deepmind's AlphaFold implementation out first hand.
+With the easy access to compute resources on Amazon EC2 with NVidia GPUs, it is one of easiest and fastest ways to get AlphaFold running and try things out yourself.

-In this step-by-step instruction, we will show you have to install AlphaFold v2.0 on an AWS Deep Learning EC2 instance with GPU and run predictions using AlphaFold v2.0 with CASP14 samples.
-We will also show you have to create snapshot for future use to reduce the effort of setting it up again and save cost.
+In this step-by-step instruction, we will show have to install AlphaFold on an Amazon EC2 instance with Deep Learning image and GPU, and run predictions using AlphaFold with CASP14 samples.
+We will also show how to create EBS snapshot for future use to reduce the effort of setting it up again and save costs.

-> If you are not interested in the process of setting up the EC2 environment from scratch, but would like to run AlphaFold as soon as possible.
+> If you are not interested in the process of setting up the Amazon EC2 environment from scratch, but would like to run AlphaFold as soon as possible.
 Jump to [Recreate a new Deep Learning EC2 with snapshot of data volume](#recreate-a-new-deep-learning-ec2-with-snapshot-of-data-volume) section and use the provided public snapshots to create the EC2.

 ## Launch AWS Deep Learning EC2 Instance

 In this section, we will demonstrate how to set up an AWS EC2 instance using one of pre-built Deep Learning AMI (Amazon Machine Image) from AWS.
 It already has lots of the AlphaFold dependencies installed and will save lots of time for the setup.

-1. Go to [AWS EC2 console](https://console.aws.amazon.com/ec2).
+1. Go to [Amazon EC2 console](https://console.aws.amazon.com/ec2).
 In the AWS region of your choice, launch a new EC2 instance with Deep Learning AMI by searching `Deep Learning AMI`.
 In the steps below, we will use a Deep Learning AMI based on Ubuntu 18.04.

 ![ec2ami](images/ec2ami.png)